My Favorite Tools for Running an Online Business

 Tailwind is a software program that will automatically post on Pinterest and Instagram on a regular schedule so you don't have to be tied to your computer ALL THE TIME.

 Plus, they have a free trial!
 I love free stuff :) That was how I started using Tailwind.
 It's a browser-based app, but they also have apps for iPhones and Android.
 They really do a lot to help you make the best use of the program.
 They have:

 Online chat with customer service within the app

 Lots of articles and suggestions to promote your business

 They also get back to you VERY quickly when you have questions!
-Their customer service is very helpful, and responds quickly.
+Their customer service is very helpful, too.

 Can you tell that I love this program?

 It means that as far as Pinterest is concerned, I'm active on the site throughout the day.
-That means that pins from my site are going to rank higher in searches.
+That means that pins from my site are going to rank higher in searches and are more likely to be found and get clicks from Pinterest users.
 Yay!

 Communities (formerly called "Tribes")

 Tailwind also has their own version of group boards, called Tailwind Communities.
 You have to have a Tailwind account to join one of their communities or to start your own, but everyone who joins a community is there to share their own pins and to share the pins of others.